satya32/Node-JS-Assessment/README.md

 # NODE-JS-ASSESSMENT :

-# STEPS TO RUN THE APP :
+Steps to run the app  :

 1 ->  To install npm by run the command
        npm install